The Youth Justice Service (Specialist Nurse) is a qualified nurse who is trained in supporting the health needs of young people.

 We will need your permission to arrange an appointment with you and we will not undertake any work with you unless you are happy for this to happen.

-You will be offered a confidential 1:1 appointment to see the nurse by your Youth Offending Service support worker or you can contact us yourself using the contact information below.
+You will be offered a confidential 1:1 appointment to see the nurse by your Youth Justice Service support worker or you can contact us yourself using the contact information below.

 The 1:1 appointment can be at your home, at a local community centre, at your school or another suitable place of your choosing.